top of page

 When are rosters due?

-This year, roster deadlines are due March 23, 2026 .
-The Board, in turn, will post the submitted rosters with AM and PM assignments no later than April 3, 2026,11:59 PM PST to FencingTimeLive.com.
-Schools will then have until April 8, 2026,11:59 PM PST to request any changes or corrections.
+This year, roster deadlines are due MARCH 2027 .
+The Board, in turn, will post the submitted rosters with AM and PM assignments to FencingTimeLive.com.
+Schools will then have a few days before the event to request any changes or corrections.
 All fencers on the roster MUST have a USA Fencing Membership.
+Exact dates will be announced in early 2027.

 What happens if we miss the Roster deadline?